fredrikaverpil/pyside2-macos/README.md

 Job auto cancellation is enabled for this project in Travis CI, which means that queued up jobs are cancelled if a new job is initiated within the same branch.

-PySide2 needs to be built on the macOS version corresponding to the macOS version used to build the pre-compiled Qt binaries.
-This means PySide2-5.6 will work on macOS 10.11+ and PySide2-5.9 will work on macOS 10.12+.

 ### Target deployment platform versions